Avioti/Store-Api-Capstone/README.md

-# Easyshop Capstone (API Starter)
+# Easyshop Capstone (API)

-A compact Spring Boot REST API starter for a small e-commerce demo used in the YearUp capstone.
+A compact Spring Boot REST API for a small e-commerce demo.

 What this repo is
 - A backend API for categories, products, authentication (JWT), user profiles and a persisted shopping cart.